Agent performance metrics to focus on for hourly maximization

 Key Takeaway: You need to monitor those seconds it takes to end a call and the time in between calls because they reduce an agent’s overall dials and performance.

-#4 Agent Pause time
+4. Agent Pause Time

 This metric tells me if the agents are taking too much unscheduled pausing, or taking longer off the phones than expected, such as excessive bathroom breaks.
+(Pause time can also give me a window into issues of agent burnout.)

 Also, consider whether managers training or talking to an agent for too long, giving them less time to accomplish their goals.